-So, if you use OpenOffice.org in an environment where you frequently share documents with Word users, you should have little or no trouble exchanging document files.
+This means, if you use OpenOffice.org in an environment where you frequently share documents with Word users, you should have little or no trouble exchanging document files.
 Just open the files, edit them, and save them as Word files.